Rajeshwari-Rudra/GDP1/README.md

 ## User story-2
 - As a user, a player can invite the team members, and the person who invited others members will serve as captain.
 ## Acceptance Criteria:
-- I(Raju) will take this task and make sure that the user can create a team and they can login with registered names, also they can invite other users to join with them and they can be the team captain.
+- I(Chandrakanth) will take this task and make sure that the user can create a team and they can login with registered names, also they can invite other users to join with them and they can be the team captain.
 ## User story-3
 - As a user, a gamer can select if he can play single, duo, or four members.
 ## Acceptance Criteria: